Inside: 75 fun and incredibly easy Easter crafts for 3-year-olds and other young children of the toddler and preschooler age

-Help your 3-year-old preschooler carve out some Easter egg potato stamps for some fun printing, lovely for the front of an Easter card.
+Why not try egg stamping?
+It’ll be such a fun project for budding artists.
+Help your 3-year-old preschooler carve out Easter egg potato stamps and get prining.
+Lovely for the front of an Easter card.

 More tissue paper scrunching involved in this easy Easter craft for toddlers and preschoolers.
 I love the idea of having the Easter egg inside the card with the cutout window, for a slightly different look.

 #66 Hatching chick

 Quite a bit more involved in this Easter craft and card with a few different materials and skills involved.
 Should keep a 3 year old busy for some time and a grandparent very happy.

 In this easy Easter craft, which could easily be turned into an Easter card, 3 TP rolls glued together become the bunny face and ears.
 Simple, cute and effective.

 Last and by no means least in this section, is this potato-stamped Easter bunny card – isn’t it just adorable?

 #68 Easter egg card

 This could be a great opportunity to make good use of all your 3-year-olds paint smudges and scribbles that you can’t bare to throw away but don’t know what to do with….
 Cut some ovals out of these and just stick them onto a card.
 Hey presto, a fun and easy Easter card.